• Skip to main content

 For the Garlic Parmesan Pizza

-• 1 large pizza dough room temperature
+• 1 large sourdough pizza dough or whole wheat pizza dough

 • 8 ounces (approximately 2 ½ cups) shredded mozzarella cheese low-moisture, part-skim